Jartza/homebrew-avr/README.md

 # to tap the repository
 $ brew tap Jartza/homebrew-avr

-# to install the avr-gcc
+# to install the avr-gcc & avr-libc & avr-binutils
+# This will pull in the prerequisites `avr-binutils` and `avr-gcc`.
 $ brew install avr-libc

+# add Attiny841 to your avrdude (adds to your ~/.avrduderc)
+$ brew install avrdude-attiny841

 ```

 This will pull in the prerequisites `avr-binutils` and `avr-gcc`.